McManus Washington Internship Scholarships

 APPLICATION FILE: DOWNLOAD APPLICATION HERE [DUE: MAY 1, 2020]

 Pi Sigma Alpha awards four McManus Washington Internship Scholarships annually to members participating in political science internship programs in Washington, DC, for either the summer term or fall semester.
 Each scholarship is $2,000.
 At least one of the scholarships is reserved for a member participating in a program of The Washington Center for Internships and Academic Seminars (TWC.)
 Nominations are due May 1.
 The recipients are announced around June 1.

 The internship must take place in Washington, DC.
 It may be under the auspices of the candidate's own institution or any other recognized internship organization, and the home institution must award academic credit for the internship

-NOTE: The Washington Center for Internships and Academic Seminars(TWC) will also provide $2,500 toward housing costs for any of the 3 winners of the Pi Sigma Alpha intern scholarship who participates in a TWC internship program.
+NOTE: The Washington Center for Internships and Academic Seminars(TWC) will also provide $2,500 toward housing costs for one winner of the Pi Sigma Alpha intern scholarship who participates in a TWC internship program in each of the three season (spring, summer, and fall).
 The Washington Center, founded in 1975, is the largest full-time internship program in the nation's capital, serving over 1500 students each year.
-Its housing is located in high-rise apartments in Northern Virginia and the District of Columbia.
-For further information, contact: The Washington Center, 3333 16th Street, NW, Washington, DC 20005. (email@example.com)
+For further information, contact firstname.lastname@example.org

 The intern scholarships will be awarded by a national selection committee solely on the basis of academic merit and service to Pi Sigma Alpha, the member's university or college, and the community.
 Pi Sigma Alpha welcomes applications from any member without regard to race, gender, or ethnicity.